 State Historic Preservation Office

 The Archaeology Advisory Commission was established in 1985.
-Statutory authority is found at A.R.S. §41-847.
+Statutory authority was found at A.R.S. §41-847.
 Rules adopted by the State Historic Preservation Office are at Arizona Administrative Code §§R12-8-301 et seq.

-The Commission consists of eleven members who have specific areas of expertise, appointed by the Governor to terms of three years.
-The Commission is required to submit an annual report regarding its activities to the Governor, the President of the Senate and the Speaker of the House of Representatives.
+The Commission consisted of eleven members with specific areas of expertise, appointed by the Governor for terms of three years.
+The Commission was required to submit an annual report regarding its activities to the Governor, the President of the Senate, and the Speaker of the House of Representatives.

 The Commission was established to advise the SHPO on various archaeological issues in Arizona including public education, promotion of archaeological issues, supporting law enforcement activities to prevent destruction of Archaeological sites, developing a plan to protect sites, and methods to contribute to a better understanding of history.

 The Archaeology Advisory Commission was established by Laws 1985, Chapter 20.

 The Archaeology Advisory Commission was repealed by Laws 2014, Chapter 247.

 Related collection at Arizona State Archives